Morning-Du/Morning-Du.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Welcome to my homepage!
 I am currently a M.S. student in statistics department at the University of Chicago.
 I am very fortunate to be advised by Professor [Wei Biao Wu](https://stat.uchicago.edu/people/profile/wei-biao-wu/), Professor [Sen Na](https://senna1128.github.io/), and Professor [Wanrong Zhu](https://zhuwr0423.github.io/).
+My research interests include:

+- **Stochastic optimization**,
-My research interests lie in **Stochastic optimization**, **Online statistical inference**, **Reinforcement learning**, and **Artificial Intelligence**.
+- **Online statistical inference**,
+- **Reinforcement learning**,
+- **Artificial Intelligence**.

 Prior to Uchicago, I obtained my B.S. degree in Mathematics from ShanghaiTech University in 2023, under the supervision of Profesor [Shixiao Jiang](https://willingjiang.github.io/) and Professor [Chengjian Yao](https://scholar.google.com/citations?hl=en&user=lLmtBmwAAAAJ&view_op=list_works).
-I also visited Yale University as an exchange student in 2022, and I am very fortunate to work with professor [John Lafferty](https://www.lafferty-lab.org/) and Professor [Rajit Manohar](https://csl.yale.edu/~rajit/) on some computational neuroscience projects.
+I also visited Yale University as an exchange student in 2022, where I am very fortunate to work with professor [John Lafferty](https://www.lafferty-lab.org/) and Professor [Rajit Manohar](https://csl.yale.edu/~rajit/) on FPGA acceleration projects.

 I will be a Ph.D. student in Machine Learning at the Georgia Tech School of [IsyE](https://www.isye.gatech.edu/) starting in Fall 2025!